Whether you're Catholic, christian or spiritual, you might

 faithful who hold a devotion to St Jude, this is the place to

 altar.
-In fact, this area was once known as the Tribune to St
+This area was once known as the Tribune to St

 Jude is visible just to the right